 I used to work on a radio as a program director for more than 15 years.
-As I have a great experience in radio programming I help artists to produce their music in a radio-friendly way, as I know exactly what kind of songs has the best potential to be featured on the air.
+As I have a great experience in radio programming I help artists to produce their music in a radio-friendly way, as I know exactly what kind of records can make it on the mainstream media.

 1 ReviewsEndorse Rodion Gordin